 Royal Blue – Facts or legends

-Oxford English Dictionary defines “royal blue” as “deep, vibrant blue”, while Cambridge English Dictionary defines it as a “strong light blue colour”, a Collins English Dictionary defines it as a “dark blue colour”.
+Oxford English Dictionary defines “royal blue” as “deep, vibrant blue,” while Cambridge English Dictionary defines it as a “strong light blue color”, a Collins English Dictionary defines it as a “dark blue colour”.
 American dictionaries refer to it as more closely related to purple, such as “deep, vivid reddish or purplish blue” (Webster’s New World College Dictionary) or “vivid purple blue” (Merriam-Webster).

 We love them all!

 Photographers are also welcome.
-We plan to regularly organize photo exhibitions, meetings such as: thematic photo sessions, photo walks and photo laboratories – developing the earlier Camera Shift project already under the Royal Blue Visual Art Gallery brand.
+We plan to regularly organize photo exhibition meetings such as thematic photo sessions, photo walks, and photo laboratories – developing the earlier Camera Shift project already under the Royal Blue Visual Art Gallery brand.

-For photographers, is possible to rent a studio for intimate photo sessions.
+For photographers, it is possible to rent a studio for intimate photo sessions.

-We invite you to visit the Royal Blue Gallery on a regular basis for further exhibitions and to enjoy the surrounding attractions.
-A visit to our gallery, artistic values in the area, numerous restaurants and attractions for children in the surrounding parks – everything within a radius of 1 km can be a great, regular form of spending time both alone and for whole families or groups of friends.
+We invite you to visit the Royal Blue Gallery regularly for further exhibitions and to enjoy the surrounding attractions.
+A visit to our gallery, artistic values in the area, numerous restaurants and attractions for children in the surrounding parks – everything within a radius of 1 km can be a fantastic, regular form of spending time alone and for whole families or groups of friends.

-15 minutes by metro from Slussen station in central Stockholm, 400m from T-bana Telefonplan metro/station and 230m from Konstfack in an area where LM Ericsson’s history has played an important role in the development of the city of Stockholm.
+15 minutes by metro from Slussen station in central Stockholm, 400m from T-bana Telefonplan metro/station, and 230m from Konstfack in an area where LM Ericsson’s history has played an essential role in the development of the city of Stockholm.

 From the Royal Blue Gallery via Pingstvägen in the north to

-Konstfack- University of Arts, Crafts and Design – an art school attended by everyone from dreamers and revolutionaries to activists and utopians since 1844.
-There is also an unusual, ambitious student art gallery, where we especially recommend Degree Exhibitions.
+Konstfack- University of Arts, Crafts, and Design – an art school attended by everyone from dreamers and revolutionaries to activists and utopians since 1844.
+There is also an unusual, ambitious student art gallery where we recommend Degree Exhibitions.